jue89/jmf/modules/hooks/README.md

 			action.field = 0;
 			return elem;
 		},
-		priority: -1  // this function should be executed before the first one } ];
+		priority: 1  // this function should be executed before the first one, since
+		             // it has a higher priority
+	} ];

 	var c = chain( funcs );